kitsamho/trustpilot_scraper/README.md

 # TrustPilot Review Scraper

-A Python class for scraping reviews from Trustpilot and transforming them into a Pandas DataFrame.
+A Python class for scraping reviews from Trustpilot.

 ## Table of Contents